opencog/atomspace-dht/README.md

   (e.g. with Postgres?)
 For the moment, it seems quite good, when working with a local DHT node.
 This makes sense: its entirely in RAM, and thus avoids disk I/O bottlenecks.
-* There appears to be other hard-coded limits in the OpenDHT code, preventing large datasets from being stored.
-This includes limits on the number of values per key (`MAX_VALUES`), a limit on the total size of a node (`MAX_HASHES`) and others.
-It might be possible to work around these.
-Other limits we've hit include:
-  `RX_QUEUE_MAX_SIZE` and `RX_QUEUE_MAX_DELAY`.
-* Scalability: The limit on DHT-values-per-DHT-key is a critical limit on the maximum AtomSpace size; for a given AtomSpace, each Atom corresponds to a DHT-value attached to the Atomspace name hash.
-This is how we find all the members of an AtomSpace.
-This same limit affects the incoming set; the same mechanism is used to find the incoming set of an atom.

 # Build, Test, Install, Examples
 Practical matters.